waleedaliSe/Spam-Detection-Using-Weka/README.md

 <img src="https://github.com/waleedalinizami/IML-Smester-Project/blob/master/img/21.png">
 <img src="https://github.com/waleedalinizami/IML-Smester-Project/blob/master/img/22.png">
 It shows different results with good accuracy.

+<h2>Conclusion</h2>
+Email spamming is a common technique but can make heavy damage to user’s privacy.
+Currently, many anti-spam tools are available to fight against spam mails.
+But text classification is one the best ways to detect email spamming.
+We can improve it's accuracy with very big dataset and restrict our algorithms to ignore normal dictionary words and classify frequently used spam words.
 <h2>References</h2>
 [1] A. Anderson, M. Corney, O. de Vel, and G. Mohay."Identifying the Authors of Suspect E-mail".
 Communications of the ACM, 2001.<br>